Accenture/mercury/guides/CHAPTER-2.md

 When you add the `CoroutineRunner` annotation in your function, the system will run your function as a coroutine.

 Normally, coroutines are executed in an event loop using a single kernel thread.
 Note that the underlying Eclipse vertx is a multithreaded event system that executes coroutines in a small number of event loops concurrently for better performance.
 As a result, the system can handle tens of thousands of coroutines running concurrently.

 Since coroutine is running in a single thread, you must avoid writing "blocking" code because it would slow down the whole application significantly.

 If your function can finish processing very quickly, coroutine is ideal.
-It is the easiest way to turn a Java class into a coroutine by using the CoroutineRunner annotation.

 ### Suspend function

 A suspend function is a coroutine that can be suspended and resumed.
 The best use case for a suspend function is for handling of "sequential non-blocking" request-response.
 This is the same as "async/await" in node.js and other programming language.

-To implement a "suspend function", you must implement the KotlinLambdaFunction and write code in Kotlin.
+To implement a "suspend function", you must implement the KotlinLambdaFunction interface and write code in Kotlin.

 If you are new to Kotlin, please download and run JetBrains Intellij IDE.
 The quickest way to get productive in Kotlin is to write a few statements of Java code in a placeholder class and then copy-n-paste the Java statements into the KotlinLambdaFunction's handleEvent method.
 Intellij will automatically convert Java code into Kotlin.

-The automated code conversion is mostly accurate (roughly 90%) and you may need some touch up to polish the converted Kotlin code.
+The automated code conversion is mostly accurate (roughly 90%).
+You may need some touch up to polish the converted Kotlin code.

-In a suspend function, you can use a set of "await" methods to make synchronous request-response (RPC) calls.
+In a suspend function, you can use a set of "await" methods to make non-blocking request-response (RPC) calls.
 For example, to make a RPC call to another function, you can use the `awaitRequest` method.

 Please refer to the `FileUploadDemo` class in the "examples/lambda-example" project.